RahulModak74/MW_Geometric_Intelligence/README.md

 What are log files:

 They are first proof that 1000 Qubit Quantum Computing is possible on a laptop for sparse hilbert space..
-And scalable..A global benchmark shattering result!
+And scalable..
+Full log shows exponential error decay from qubit 53 onward, matching R_k gate strength 2π/2^k — a physics fingerprint that emerges organically from the geometry, not engineered

 ## What This Is